 Why the Test is Performed

-The Pap smear is a screening test for cervical cancer.
-Most cervical cancers can be detected early if a woman has routine Pap smears.
+The Pap test is a screening test for cervical cancer.
+Most cervical cancers can be detected early if a woman has routine Pap tests.

 Screening should start at age 21.